Association for Real Change is a forward thinking National Charity with a dedication to promoting REAL CHANGE in the learning disability sector.

 We offer networking opportunities at local, regional and national level, through regional conferences, special interest groups, our national conference and the e-forum.

-Association for Real Change has representatives on a range of bodies at both a local, regional and national level including Skills for Care and the Care Provider Alliance.
+Association for Real Change has representatives on a range of bodies at both a local, regional and national level including CQC Trade Association, Challenging Behaviour Foundation and the Care Provider Alliance.

 Association for Real Change’s representatives on these groups are charged with the task of seeking member views on relevant issues, and providing feedback where appropriate.